numba/numba/docs/source/user/performance-tips.rst

 Intel provides a short vector math library (SVML) that contains a large number of optimised transcendental functions available for use as compiler intrinsics.
 If the ``intel-cmplr-lib-rt`` package is present in the environment (or the SVML libraries are simply locatable!) then Numba automatically configures the LLVM back end to use the SVML intrinsic functions where ever possible.
 SVML provides both high and low accuracy versions of each intrinsic and the version that is used is determined through the use of the ``fastmath`` keyword.
 The default is to use high accuracy which is accurate to within ``1 ULP``, however if ``fastmath`` is set to ``True`` then the lower accuracy versions of the intrinsics are used (answers to within ``4 ULP``).

 First obtain SVML, using conda for example::

     conda install intel-cmplr-lib-rt

+Note that SVML library was previously provided through `icc_rt` conda package, but `icc_rt` became a meta-package as of version 2021.1.1 which pulls `intel-cmplr-lib-rt` amongst other packages as a dependency.
+Installing the recommended package directly results in fewer installed packages.

 Rerunning the identity function example ``ident_np`` from above with various combinations of options to ``@njit`` and with/without SVML yields the following